xitu/gold-miner/article/2021/swiftui-2021-the-good-the-bad-and-the-ugly.md

 What I’m curious about is how invested Apple is in SwiftUI.
 Is their long-term plan to have all developers fully adopt SwiftUI, or will it just become another Interface Builder?
 I really hope not.
 I hope that they go all in on SwiftUI because the promise of it is just amazing.

-For more SwiftUI tips and examples, [follow me on Twitter](http://twitter.com/chrysb).

 ## More Perspectives

 * [Is SwiftUI Ready?](https://www.jessesquires.com/blog/2021/07/01/is-swiftui-ready/)